 Fresh off another stellar championship year, let’s just pause for a moment at volleyball and appreciate all that outside hitter and graduate student McKenna Melville ’21 achieved in 2022.
 She is not only a shoe-in as a future UCF Hall of Famer, but she also cemented her status as one of the best to do it in the sport of collegiate volleyball, elevating the Knights to another level of notoriety in the process.

-The volleyball team’s bid to the 2022 NCAA Championship marked the department’s 127th postseason appearance.
+The track and field teams bid to the 2023 NCAA outdoor championship marked the the department’s 131th postseason appearance.